Cold-Formed Steel. Optimus Robots. 24/7 Production. Whoever gets there first will dominate

 It takes 5 human workers to manufacture and build approximately 2,000 square feet of residential interior and exterior walls.
 Roof trusses are ordered 4–6 weeks out.
 Weather delays, labor shortages, and planning paralysis have defined construction for generations.

 Now imagine every robot on the floor reading the same program parameters, all plugged into the CFS Rollformer simultaneously — every wall panel, floor panel, and roof truss produced with zero deviation, zero downtime, and zero coffee breaks.
 The idea is mind-bending.
-It is Musk-like in audacity, Peña in tenacity, and Machiavellian in execution.
+Like Musk's Space-X audacity and execution.

 Current labor to build 2,000 SF of walls